GloriaGao2003/Final_Project/README.md

 stability, better nutrition, and more consistent learning environments, which all support academic success.

 Another critical aspect is test preparation; on average, the performance for students who completed their test prep stood at approximately 7.6 points higher.
-It could follow, then, that structured academic support, access to study materials, and guided practice meaningfully improve performance across subjects.
+This suggests that structured academic support, access to quality study materials, and guided practice can meaningfully enhance performance across subjects.

-Parental education level indicates a clear upward gradient: students whose parents hold a master’s degree perform about 8.6 points higher, and bachelor’s degree parents add 7.0 points.
+Parental education level indicates a clear upward trend: students whose parents hold a master’s degree perform about 8.6 points higher, and bachelor’s degree parents add 7.0 points.
 Generally speaking, the higher the parental education, the higher the academic encouragement,